A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Discussion

-Finally, because the relationship between TMZ-resistant and TMZ-sensitive growth in MG is not well defined \cite{campos2014aberrant,stepanenko2016temozolomide,yuan2018abt,dai2018scd1,gupta2014discordant,stepanenko2016temozolomide,dai2018scd1,Delobel_PLOS}, we investigate how the efficacy of combined protocols changes with varying levels of aggressiveness of resistant MG.
+Finally, given the poorly defined relationship between TMZ-resistant and TMZ-sensitive cell growth in MG \cite{campos2014aberrant,stepanenko2016temozolomide,yuan2018abt,dai2018scd1,gupta2014discordant,stepanenko2016temozolomide,dai2018scd1,Delobel_PLOS}, we investigate how the efficacy of combined protocols changes with varying levels of aggressiveness of resistant MG.
 Importantly, we found that the 1C5T1C5T protocol remains the most effective in the case with $r_2=r_1$.
-This robust finding supports the recommendation of the 1C5T1C5T protocol, ad exception for highly aggressive TMZ-resistant cells ($r_2=2r_1$), for future clinical trials exploring combined therapies for MG.
-We also investigate the correlations between the model parameters and survival, finding that, even in moderately aggressive TMZ-resistant MG ($r_2=r_1$), the biological process most strongly linked to survival, is tumor growth.
-However, when we examine the improvement in terms of survival relative to the untreated case, the most important parameters are tumor immunosuppression, followed by the killing efficacy of TMZ.
-This highlights the key role now played by CAR-T cell therapy in the combined protocols to take under control the highly aggressive TMZ-resistant population.
+This robust finding supports the recommendation of the 1C5T1C5T protocol for future clinical trials, except in cases of highly aggressive TMZ-resistant tumors ($r_2 = 2r_1$).

+We also investigate the correlations between survival and model parameters, finding that, even in moderately aggressive TMZ-resistant MG ($r_2=r_1$), the biological process most strongly related to survival is tumor growth.
+However, when we examine the improvement in terms of survival compared to the untreated case, the most important parameter is tumor immunosuppression, followed by TMZ killing efficacy.
+These findings underscore the critical role of CAR-T cells in managing aggressive TMZ-resistant populations within combination therapy protocols.

-Instead, for highly aggressive TMZ-resistant cells ($r_2=2r_1$), we find no synergy in the combination of TMZ and CAR-T cell therapy.
-In fact, the best protocol in this scenario is 2C, consistent with findings from TMZ monotherapy.
-TMZ provides an advantage for the TMZ-resistant population, which can only be controlled through CAR-T cell therapy.
-This highlights the potential of CAR-T cells in combating TMZ-resistant aggressive gliomas, such as glioblastomas, where approximately 50\% of patients do not respond to TMZ \cite{lee2016temozolomide}.
-We also investigate the correlations between the model parameters and survivals, finding that, in highly aggressive TMZ-resistant MG ($r_2=2r_1$), the biological process most strongly linked to survival, is tumor growth of CAR-T resistant population.
-However, when examining survival improvements relative to untreated cases, tumor immunosuppression emerges as the most impactful parameter.
-Other significant factors include the initial percentage of CAR-T-resistant cells, mitotic stimulation, initial tumor size, and the initial percentage of TMZ-resistant cells.
-Interestingly, even when only CAR-T cells are applied, the initial percentage of TMZ-resistant cells correlates with a survival improvement, given the high aggressiveness ($r_2$) of the TMZ-resistant population ($R_E$).
-These findings highlight the pivotal role of CAR-T cell therapy in successfully managing highly aggressive, TMZ-resistant populations.
+Instead, for highly aggressive TMZ-resistant cells ($r_2=2r_1$), no synergistic benefit from combining TMZ with CAR-T cells.
+In fact, the best protocol in this scenario is 2C, consistent with the findings from TMZ monotherapy, where TMZ inadvertently favors expansion of the TMZ-resistant population, which can only be controlled through CAR-T cell therapy.
+This highlights the potential of CAR-T cells in combating TMZ-resistant aggressive MG, such as glioblastomas, where approximately 50\% of patients do not respond to TMZ \cite{lee2016temozolomide}.